hilli/dotfiles/README.md

 sh -c "$(curl -fsLS chezmoi.io/get)" -- init --apply hilli
 ```

+On a macOS machine, be sure that you are signed into the App Store

 ### Codespaces

 GitHub Codespaces will automatically install the dotfiles if you point it a this repos in [the Codespaces settings](https://github.com/settings/codespaces).
 Codespaces will trigger the `install.sh` script in the root of the repo.
 This is also a way to set it up if you already have a checkout of this repo.